kompany-sde/round-up-challenge/README.md

+##Project to Round-Up transactions for a given week and adding that combined amount into a Savings Goal using the freely avaliable Starling Bank API

 This is a  “round-up”   feature   for   Starling   customers   using   their   public developer   API   that   is   available   to   all   customers   and   partners.